genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/03_event-handler-api.md

 ---
 id: event-handler-api
 title: Event handler API
-sidebar_label: Event handler API
+sidebar_label: Event Handler API
 sidebar_position: 3
 ---

-# Custom event handlers
+# Custom Event Handlers

 Custom event handlers provide a way of implementing business logic in Java or Kotlin outside the Genesis GPAL Event Handler definition, in a more traditional and flexible development approach.
 Genesis has 3 different flavours of custom event handlers:
 - Async.
 This event handler uses the Kotlin coroutines API to simplify asynchronous development.
 This is the underlying implementation used in GPAL event handlers.